mikekwong/loaded/DECISIONS.md

 ## Context

-Architected React project to be composable with reuseable components for modularity and separation of concerns.
+React project needed to be scalable, brevity, modularity, and separation of concerns.

 ## Decision